Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Relation to Quantum Cognition

 \subsection{Contextuality: assumption or consequence?}

-A central question in quantum cognition is not whether contextuality can be modeled, but whether it is \emph{structurally unavoidable}.\footnote{ It should be emphasized that the present work does not address ontological claims about quantum processes in the brain, such as those proposed in Penrose--Hameroff models.
-Here, quantum probability arises purely as an effective representational structure forced by operational and dynamical constraints, independent of any assumptions about microscopic quantum coherence in neural substrates. } It is well known that context-dependent behavior can always be represented by classical probabilistic models if one allows probabilities to depend explicitly on the operational context.
+A central question in quantum cognition is not whether contextuality can be modeled, but what resources are required to represent it within a unified internal state.\footnote{ It should be emphasized that the present work does not address ontological claims about quantum processes in the brain, such as those proposed in Penrose--Hameroff models.
+Here, quantum probability is treated as an effective representational structure motivated by operational and dynamical constraints, independent of any assumptions about microscopic quantum coherence in neural substrates. } It is well known that context-dependent behavior can always be represented by classical probabilistic models if one allows probabilities to depend explicitly on the operational context.
 From this perspective, quantum probability may appear to be merely a compact or convenient representation of contextual classical statistics.

 The QTOW framework makes a stronger and more precise claim.
 While the operational time-line of QTOW can indeed be simulated by a \emph{contextual classical} probabilistic model, such a description necessarily abandons a unified interpretation of the internal state.
 Once the decision-making system is required to maintain a \emph{single internal state} that simultaneously supports decision outcomes and adaptive learning under conservation constraints, contextual classical probability ceases to be sufficient \emph{as a unified internal-state representation}.